Insprill/intellectual/README.md

   - By lyrics
   - For artists
   - For albums
-- [ ] Show artists' work on their page
 - [ ] Better accessibility
 - [ ] Support for more lyric sources